 What kind of flip did I decide to rehab myself?

-When I did the repairs myself on this fix and flip, I thought I would save money on labor costs.
-The problem was I am not a professional contractor and I had to learn how to repair the home.
-This particular house was about 60 years old, needed paint, carpet, new floors, new doors, new windows, a new kitchen, a wall taken out, and a lot more minor repairs.
-I may have been qualified to paint the house and that was about it.
+When I did the repairs myself, I thought I would save money on labor costs.
+The problem was I am not a professional contractor, and I had to learn how to repair the house.
+This particular house was about 60 years old and needed paint, carpet, new floors, new doors, new windows, a new kitchen, a wall taken out, and a lot more minor repairs.
+I may have been qualified to paint the house…and that was about it.
 It was a long process!

 How much does it cost to own a flip

-When I fix and flip a house, I use financing for most of the purchase price.
-I also get insurance on the home, pay utilities, taxes and many other costs.
-All those costs add up very quickly and that is why it is important to sell a flip quickly.
-The longer it takes to make repairs on a home, the fewer profits you will make on a home.
+When I fix-and-flip a house, I use financing for most of the purchase price.
+I also get insurance on the house and pay utilities, taxes, and many other costs.
+All those costs add up very quickly, and that is why it is important to sell a flip quickly.
+The longer it takes to make repairs, the fewer profits you will make.

-Let’s walk through what it will cost per day to own a fix and flip with my bank financing.
-I am lucky that I can finance 75% of my purchase price with a 5.25% loan because most flip financing is much more.
-Based on this financing this is how much it costs to own a $100,000 purchase with a $75,000 loan:
+Let’s walk through what it will cost per day to own a fix-and-flip with my bank financing.
+I am lucky that I can finance 75% of my purchase price with a 5.25% loan because most flip financing costs much more.
+Based on this financing, this is how much it costs to own a $100,000 house with a $75,000 loan:

 Interest: $10.79 a day